-The existing reliability measures used on the definitions and treatment of exclusions and major event days are broadly consistent.
+The existing definitions and treatment of exclusions and major event days are broadly consistent.
 The key issues are the load interruptions associated with directions from emergency services and the impact of catastrophic events on the process for identifying major event days.